telerik/document-processing-docs/libraries/radspreadprocessing/features/worksheetpagesetup.md

 * __Margins__: Specify the sizes of the page margins.

+* __HeaderFooterSettings__: Allows you specify a header and/or a footer for a worksheet.
+For more information on how to achieve this, please check the [Headers and Footers topic]({%slug radspreadprocessing-features-headers-and-footers%}).

 * __PageOrder__: Specify whether the page order should be "Down, then over" or "Over, then down".